Chintan99/aryaai/README.md

-# aryaai
+# arya.ai

 File structure:

-  1.THe above notebook consist of feature exploration and analysis and model developemnt process 2.test_pred.csv containig the result of test data 3.result.py prints the validation result using saved xgboost model 4.xgb_model is the saved model
+  1.THe above notebook consist of feature exploration and analysis and model developemnt process 2.test_pred.csv containig the result of test data 3.prediction_test.py prints the validation result using saved xgboost model 4.xgb_model is the saved model